 Should you need to seek external help, do note that outpatient mental health consultations at Government/Restructured Specialist Clinics are reimbursable (up to a certain amount), if your school has a medical health scheme and you have been referred by a physician or school counsellor.
 Check with your school for more information.

-Due to an increasing awareness of the importance of mental health and wellbeing, more self-launched/community initiatives have arose in recent years.
+Due to increasing awareness of the importance of mental health and wellbeing, more self-launched/community initiatives have arisen in recent years.

 The Community Health Assessment Team (CHAT), an outreach program for youth mental health run by the Institute of Mental Health, has a one-stop hub at SCAPE that you can go to if you need to speak to youth support or find resources.
 If you need to make an appointment for a confidential mental health check, you can apply online through CHAT, which will conduct them there.

 The Tapestry Project Singapore, a local online platform presenting stories and narratives from individuals going through mental health challenges, healthcare professionals as well as caregivers, is another avenue you can explore.
 The platform offers you a chance to read others’ stories and submit your own if you want to inspire others in return.

 They also have a directory where they list locally run initiatives, many of which run projects that advocate and promote mental health, which you can check out.

 There are many resources out there, and one of the ones Digital Senior recommends is Half of Us.
 The US based site, a collaboration between the JED Foundation and mtvU, provides advice and techniques on how to deal with stress and other concerns in the form of video interviews and articles.

 If you are a reader with more resources to recommend, please do drop us a message!

 I’m here because I want to learn more about mental health in general/support a friend.
 Where do I start?